hobbymachinist/els/docs/els.md

 1. Move tool to Z/X origin as required
 2. Zero out Z and X axis
-3. Set roughing feed and feed for spring pass
+3. Set roughing feed and feed for finish pass
-4. Set the roughing depth of cut and depth of cut for spring pass
+4. Set the roughing depth of cut and depth of cut for finish pass
 4. Set length and turning depth
 5. Turn on spindle
 6. Press Ready to start